-SCPS students will be given priority enrollment for SCPS courses.
-Requests submitted on behalf of a non-SCPS student by his/her advisor will be reviewed one week prior to the start the session.
-If a student is in the Quinlan School of Business, he/she must have approval from his/her Quinlan advisor to take a major-specific class, in addition to the FSYA advisor, when applicable.
-Decisions will be contingent upon space available.
+SCPS students are given priority enrollment for SCPS courses.
+Decisions for requests submitted on behalf of a non-SCPS student will be contingent upon space available in the course.
 Students will be notified of enrollment approval or denial via e-mail.

-Students wishing to enroll in an SCPS section should meet the following requirements:
+Students wishing to enroll in a SCPS section should meet the following requirements:

-- Any special permission (i.e. approval of enrolling in more than 18 hours) must include a written approval from the student's advisor.
+- Any special permission (i.e. approval of enrolling in more than 18 hours) must be included with the appeal completed by the student's advisor.

 Please note the following guidelines when requesting to enroll in an SCPS course:

-- Permission for enrollment will not be granted for the following BA Management courses (with sections denoted):
+- Permission for enrollment will not be granted for any course with the course ID “CPST.”

 - SCPS sections may not be audited.

-- SCPS sections are discouraged for those with fewer than 30 college credits (Loyola and/or transfer).
+- SCPS sections are not recommended for students with fewer than 30 college credits (Loyola and/or transfer).

 Withdrawals from SCPS Courses

-SCPS courses follow an adjusted withdrawal schedule than the 16-week calendar.
+SCPS courses follow an adjusted withdrawal schedule that is different from the 16-week calendar.
 Students who enroll in SCPS courses must adhere to the SCPS academic calendar and the withdrawal schedule as outlined by the Office of the Bursar.